FlameInTheDark/gochat/docs/project/voice/VoicePipeline.md

 - Short‑lived SFU tokens scoped to `typ=sfu`, `aud=sfu` with embedded `channel_id` and `perms`.
 - SFU enforces `PermVoice*` at media/control plane.
 - etcd runs with authentication (and optionally TLS) when exposed to the Internet.
+- SFU metrics discovery is exposed as an HTTP SD endpoint and can be protected with a JWT (typ=prom).
+Prometheus should scrape the SD endpoint and then scrape SFUs directly.
+See deployment docs for details.

+## 11) Optional Media Limits

+The SFU can cap and enforce inbound audio bitrate per publisher:
+- `max_audio_bitrate_kbps`: applies SDP caps (Opus `maxaveragebitrate`, `b=TIAS`/`AS`).
+- `enforce_audio_bitrate`: disconnects peers who exceed the cap for sustained windows.
+- `audio_bitrate_margin_percent`: tolerance for overhead and jitter.